Home » Computer Guides » Windows Guides » How To Setup Your Windows Start Menu.

 The All Apps and power buttons are marked in Windows 11.

-All apps & power button in Windows 11.
+All apps and Power button in Windows 11.

 How To Setup Your Windows Start Menu.